consensus-shipyard/mir/samples/blockchain/README.md

 Longest-Chain Consensus is a modular implementation of a longest-chain consensus protocol modeling proof-of-work.

+The goal of this system is to provide a simple modular blockchain run on a fixed set of nodes.

 It provides the core elements with only the actual business logic to be implemented by an application module.

-## Goal
+## Overview

-The goal of this system is to provide a simple modular blockchain run on a fixed set of nodes.
+We will first outline the different parts that make up the system.
+How these elements interact with each other will be described in [Operation](#operation) and a more detailed description of every elements can be found in [Modules](#modules).

 Each node has a set of core modules running the blockchain and an application module that runs the business logic and provides certain functionality to the core modules.